Zuma was right to snub Zondo, says Sikhakhane

 After Zondo refused to grant the recusal, Zuma decided not to appear before the man he insisted was conflicted because of their strong personal ties.

-Sikhakhane, who was speaking to Sunday World Engage in a wide-ranging interview about the politics of the judiciary and whose book is selling faster than a newly released version of the iPhone to slay queens, said the Zondo commission was a sham that was designed to nail certain people, Zuma included.
+Sikhakhane, who was speaking to Sunday World Engage in a wide-ranging interview about the politics of the judiciary and whose book is selling like hot cakes, said the Zondo commission was a sham that was designed to nail certain people, Zuma included.

-To read this story in full, buy a copy of today’s Sunday World or subscribe to the paper’s e-edition by clicking on the link below.
+Sikhakhane, who is still offended by those who believe that he misled Zuma as his legal

+representative, insists that it was Zuma who decided to shun Zondo, but at a political level, he concurred with the decision.